Angel-125/EVARepairs/ReleaseFolder/GameData/WildBlueIndustries/EVARepairs/readme.txt

 Changes

-- Fixed NRE that occurs upon app startup
+- EVA repairs-related events and displays have been moved to the PAW's EVA Repairs group.
+- Solar panels and radiators can now optionally fail.
+- Engines will reduce MTBF only when throttled up and running.
+- If the option is enabled (it's off by default), then when a part with crew capacity fails, it can be repaired from the inside.
+- Parts with less than 20% MTBF now have the option to Service the part to restore their MTBF before they fail.
+- Parts that have worn out now have the option to Overhaul the part to restore its maximum possible MTBF.
+See below for details.
+- You can now specify the default MTBF by part module.
+E.G. Engines have an MTBF of 1 (hour).
+See EVARepairs/BaselineConfig.cfg for details.
+- Removed default MTBF from settings menu.
+- In Settings, moved breakable part options to the new Breakable Things section.

+Bug Fixes

+- Fixed issue where MTBF would drain even when various modules weren't deployed, active, etc.
-- Fixed issue where debug buttons didn't notice when players updated the EVA Repairs difficulty settings.
+- Fixed issue where MTBF would show "-1" in the part info view.

+Overhaul Game Mechanic

+When the "Parts can wear out" option is enabled, parts will lose 10% of their maximum possible MTBF each time they're repaired.
+The intent was to have stations and ships wear out over time and need replacement.
+This release introduces a new game mechanic: Overhaul.
+Overhauling a part requires a Level 3 engineer or above, 4 Repair Kits, and a mass of Ore equal to 20% of the part's dry mass.
+An Overhaul will restore the part's maximum possible MTBF.

 ---LICENSE---
-Art Assets, including .mu, .png, and .dds files are copyright 2021 by Michael Billard, All Rights Reserved.
+Art Assets, including .mu, .png, and .dds files are copyright 2021-2024 by Michael Billard, All Rights Reserved.

 Wild Blue Industries is trademarked by Michael Billard.
 All rights reserved.
 Note that Wild Blue Industries is a ficticious entity created for entertainment purposes.
 It is in no way meant to represent a real entity.
 Any similarity to a real entity is purely coincidental.

-Source code copyright 2021 by Michael Billard (Angel-125)
+Source code copyright 2021-2024 by Michael Billard (Angel-125)

     This source code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by